-The honourable public speakers, for the event, were Mrs Nayeema Mahjoor, a journalist, who worked for the BBC, for many number of years, who was also a former chief for State Commission for Women, and author of non-fiction book, Lost in Terror.
+The honourable public speakers, for the event, were Mrs Nayeema Mahjoor, a journalist, who worked for the BBC, for many number of years, and was also a former chief for State Commission for Women, and author of non-fiction book, Lost in Terror.
 The other guest speaker, was avid columnist Zahid G Muhammad, author of four non fiction books, on Kashmir, and editor of Peace Watch Kashmir.

 Mrs Nayeema Mahjoor commented that Naveed Qazi’s newest book is a ‘world atlas in prose’.
 Regarding specialism mandatory for any aspiring writer, Zahid G Muhammad called Qazi a ‘voracious reader’, with a ‘unique compilation style’, in non-fiction books.